Hakan4178/linux-omen-rgb-driver/README.md

 Omen Lighting Service (background)

 THİS LİNE İS the daily *DEVelopment* line: But I searched for piped and couldn't find it, so I focused on the service part.
-SERVICE_NAME: HPOmenCap DISPLAY_NAME: HP Omen HSA Service I think I'll see all sorts of things on this road, it turns out that this kernel driver is not a very meaningful thing Still: GUID: 5B9766D8-6844-47AC-AB55-53952C9BE5BC
+SERVICE_NAME: HPOmenCap DISPLAY_NAME: HP Omen HSA Service I think I'll see all sorts of things on this road, it turns out that this kernel driver is not a very meaningful thing Still: GUID: 5B9766D8-6844-47AC-AB55-53952C9BE5BC  "OmenCap.exe = "HP Bridge" host The main job: Device.dll HIDService.dll Platform.dll SdkWrapperForNativeCode.dll This exe just: Security Authorization Object lifecycle IPC/RPC abstraction"

    ↓
-ACPI → EC write
+ACPI? → EC write

    ↓
 Keyboard / RGB MCU

-Note: Reverse engineering is NOT finished for the minimum limited features.
-I'm going crazy with Linux user space virtual drive issues.
-I want this whole project to work on both the Victus and Omen series, or in general, on every device that runs Omen Light Studio.
-I'll also write a simple user space tool for testing purposes, but the main purpose is the kernel.
-I'll leave an advanced API for the user space.
-The program has an extremely complex flow.